Next >> Drone Parachute Launchers

-Ultimate Parachute System for all Drones, Multicopters and UAS
+Ultimate Drone Parachute System for All Multicopters, Fixed Wing, UAS

 What is a drone parachute?

 But what is a drone parachute?
-A drone parachute is an emergency recovery system for any Unmanned Aerial System, including multicopters, fixed wing, and VTOL UAV’s.
+A drone parachute is an emergency recovery system for any UAS (unmanned aerial system), including multicopters, fixed wing, VTOL and other UAVs (unanned aerial vehicles).
 It is generally deployed via ballistic or passive air extraction and always uses a parachute to descend to the ground.

 What makes up a drone parachute recovery system?

 A drone parachute system is made up of two main ingredients: a parachute and a parachute deployment system.
 Ballistic and passive are the primary forms of deployment.

 Ballistic launchers using drone parachutes are ideal for any drone with spinning props, that are agile and can hover, such as multicopters.
 Having a ballistic deployment system such as a spring or CO2 based launcher helps the drone and parachutes have separation from the drone and greatly reduces the chances of entanglement with the props.
 We carry two lines of spring based launchers, the Harrier Launcher* (1.27kg to 12.4kg) and the Skycat Launcher* (2.5kg to 20kg).
 Finally the Peregrine UAV system (12.7kg to 52kg or more) is our CO2 based system.

 Passive deployment recovery works well for fixed wing UAV parachutes.
 This recovery system relies on continual forward flight of the UAV to extract the parachute using a small pilot chute to then extract the main chute.
 The main parachute is in a deployment bag to aid extraction.
 These systems are simple, light weight and low cost.

 How to choose the best drone parachute rescue system?